ml-explore/mlx-examples/lora/README.md

 You can resume fine-tuning with an existing adapter with `--resume-adapter-file
 <path_to_adapters.npz>`.

-An optional end-of-sentence (EOS) token can be appended to each training sample if desired with `--append-eos-token`.
+Optionally, an EOS token can be appended to the end of each training sample if desired with `--append-eos-token`.

 ### Evaluate